ckeditor/ckeditor5/docs/builds/guides/integration/advanced-setup.md

 	Similar results to what this method allows can be achieved by {@link builds/guides/development/custom-builds customizing an existing build} and integrating your custom build like in scenario 1.
 This will give faster build times (since CKEditor will be built once and committed), however, it requires maintaining a separate repository and installing the code from that repository into your project (e.g. by publishing a new npm package or using tools like [Lerna](https://github.com/lerna/lerna)).
 This makes it less convenient than the method described in this scenario.
 </info-box>

 First of all, you need to install source packages that you will use.
 If you base your integration on one of the existing builds, you can take them from that build's `package.json` file (see e.g. [classic build's `package.json`](https://github.com/ckeditor/ckeditor5-build-classic/tree/master/package.json)).
-At this moment you can choose the editor creator and features you want.
+At this moment you can choose the editor creator and the features you want.

 Copy these dependencies to your `package.json` and call `npm install` to install them.
 The `dependencies` (or `devDependencies`) section of `package.json` should look more or less like this: